-To help pilots with the difficult task of navigating to distance airfields the Air Ministry employed a team of ground-based personnel to assist.
-The Air Ministry was a government department and the regulator of commercial aviation and airports.
-It employed at its airfields Civil Aviation Traffic Officers (CATOs) and Radio Officers to handle air traffic.
-Radio Officers were trained and licenced to operate radio and wireless telegraphy equipment whilst the CATOs managed the aerodrome and air traffic.
+To help pilots with the difficult task of navigating to distant airfields, the Air Ministry employed a team of ground-based personnel to assist.
+The Air Ministry was a government department, and the regulator of commercial aviation and airports.
+It employed at its airfields, Civil Aviation Traffic Officers (CATOs) and Radio Officers to handle air traffic.
+Radio Officers were trained and licensed to operate radio and wireless telegraphy equipment, whilst the CATOs managed the aerodrome and air traffic.
 London Croydon Airport was owned and operated by the Air Ministry.

 An important new and essential development was radio-telephony which facilitated the development of Air Traffic Control (ATC).
 The advancement and experience of radio-telephony during World War One readily lent itself to support air services.
 London Croydon Airport was a major innovator in this area.
-Using radio-telephony ground-based personnel could communicate with aircraft in flight, if it was fitted with radio, and pass operationally pertinent information such as weather reports and record aircraft position reports.
-With aircraft position reports the information could be passed to other aircraft in the area for collision avoidance purposes.
+Using radio-telephony, ground-based personnel could communicate with aircraft in flight, if it was fitted with radio, and pass operationally pertinent information such as weather reports, and also record aircraft position reports.
+With aircraft position reports, the information could be passed to other aircraft in the area for collision avoidance purposes.

 World’s First Air Traffic Control Tower